Notes on Self Control

 Mindfulness meditation may help to replenish self control reservoirs, at least in the short term.[12]

-The Stanford marshmallow experiment found a strong correlation between self-control exhibited by young children and the quality of their later life outcomes on a variety of measures (however attempts to replicate this experiment have struggled to do so[13]).
+The Stanford marshmallow experiment found a strong correlation between self-control exhibited by young children and the quality of their later life outcomes on a variety of measures (however attempts to replicate the results of this experiment have struggled to do so[14]).
 “Impulsivity” and “poor impulse control” are subjects of psychological investigation, and some interventions such as cognitive-behavioral therapy have shown some promise in improving impulse control.

 Strengthening the quasi-virtue of shame [LW · GW] may be a good way of making the negative consequences of incontinence more visceral so as to counter the temptation.